Ireland

 Aquilegia vulgaris

-A versatile perennial suitable for both rural and modern garden beds.
-It also works well in wild, naturalistic plantings.
-Its main charm lies in its cute flowers, which appear in late spring, but it's also valuable in beds for its early-sprouting leaves.
+A versatile perennial suitable for both cottage and modern flowerbeds.
+It also works well in wild, natural plantings.
+Although its main charm lies in the cute flowers that appear in late spring, it is also valuable in flowerbeds for its early-emerging leaves.
 Columbines add airiness and lightness to perennial beds and bouquets.
-It lasts 7 days in a vase.
-Kristall is a large-flowered variety with white blooms and striking spurs.
+They last 7 days in a vase.
+Kristall is a large-flowered variety with white flowers and striking spurs.

 Sold Out